A version of this article first appeared in April 2022

-Most expats already living or working here have a two or three-year visa stamped into their passport (though that too is changing).
+Most expats already living or working here have a two or three-year visa stamped into their passport — now replaced with the Emirates ID.

-This month, a series of visa changes were introduced by the UAE Cabinet and more categories were added.
-This includes long-term golden visas and green visas, with several aimed at self-employed people and business owners.
+In April, visa changes were introduced by the UAE Cabinet and more categories added.
+This includes an expansion of the golden visas and new green visas, with several aimed at self-employed people and business owners.

-It is important to note that these are all optional upgrades and do not replace the standard two or three-year visa that an employer must apply for you.
-Your employer cannot by law ask you to pay the costs of a standard visa - and must provide at least a basic health insurance worth Dh150,000.
+It is important to note that these are all optional upgrades and do not replace the standard two or three-year visa that an employer needs for you.
+Your employer cannot by law ask you to pay the costs of a standard visa — and must provide basic health insurance worth at least Dh150,000 ($40,838)

 Here are some of the visas that people can obtain to come to the UAE and make it their home.